Partnering with the DIFC since 2006

 Does your Firm need to be regulated by the DFSA?

 Any firm providing a financial service from a permanent place of business in the DIFC must be regulated by the DFSA.
 This includes, but is not limited to, Banks, Brokers and Dealers, Asset Managers, Corporate Financiers, Wealth Managers, Insurers and Insurance Intermediaries.
-The type of business you wish to undertake will define the category of Licence you will require.
+The type of business you wish to conduct and the licensed activities you wish to undertake will define the category of Licence you will require.

 The DFSA operates a Professional-Retail Client regime similar to that under MiFID and, whilst the DIFC is mainly a Professionals market, a retail endorsement is available to firms wishing to undertake retail business.